SeanJia/GSL/README.md

 ```
 Then we call `trainer.store_demos(...)`, which in turn calls `VPG.store_demos(...)` to collect the demos.
 We provide an example code in `demo_mt10.py` for the MT-10 task in Meta-World.
-Notice that `--task_ids` specifies which the environment variations and since each specialist in this case only works on one variation, you will only specify one task idx here.
+Notice that `--task_ids` specifies which environment variations to use and since each specialist in the case of MT-10 only works on one variation, we will only specify one task idx here per specialist.
 Step 14 is similar to step 12 except that for the generalist we will specify multiple environment variations with `--task_ids`.

 ## Phase II Generalist Learning
-Step 15 is for the phase II generalist learning, where we add the auxiliary reward (DAPG loss) in additional to the PPO losses to fine-tune the pretrained policy on all training environment variations.
+Step 15 is for the phase II generalist learning, where we add the auxiliary reward (DAPG loss) to the PPO training losses to fine-tune the pretrained policy on all training environment variations.
 Specifically, we first modify the `train(...)` function [here](https://github.com/rlworkgroup/garage/blob/f056fb8f6226c83d340c869e0d5312d61acf07f0/src/garage/torch/algos/vpg.py#L208) to filter the demos:
 ```Python
     def train(self, trainer, dapg=False, demo_args=None):